shilarahman/JokeBot/README.md

 ## How to Run
  To run the bot, make sure you have `rasa` installed on `Anaconda`, and navigate to the root folder of the project, and enter `rasa train`, then once it has been trained, enter `rasa shell` to talk to the bot on the CLI

+## Updates
+ The bot now has a GUI, it also generates photo based memes, and responds to invalid user inputs.